WHY IT’S IMPORTANT TO LEARN GERMAN IN BERLIN

-Why It’s So Important To Learn German in Berlin – Some may find this a bold statement, but I stand by this 100% – you should learn German if you’re an English-speaking person living in Berlin.
+Some may find this a bold statement, but I stand by this 100% – you should learn German if you’re an English-speaking person living in Berlin.

 As Berlin is such an international city, a lot of people seem to think that you don’t need to have a command of the German language in order to live in Berlin.
 I’ve read and watched countless and, unfortunately, very misleading articles and videos informing aspiring Berliners that understanding German isn’t necessary.
-Even worse are the complaints I’ve heard from expats that Germans don’t know enough English.
+Even worse are the complaints I’ve heard from fellow foreigners that Germans don’t know enough English.

 To a certain extent, it’s true that you can get by speaking only English.
 I personally know people who’ve been in Germany for years and never bothered to learn German.
 They seem happy and perhaps it somehow works for them.
-Based on my own personal experience, I feel your Berlin experience is much richer if you can achieve only a basic grasp of German.
+Based on my own personal experience, I feel your Berlin experience is much richer if you can achieve at least a basic grasp of German.

-My advice for any aspiring and current Berliners is to learn German to the best of their ability.
-If you’re planning to stay in Berlin for anything beyond a brief vacation or the three-month tourist visa, it’s important that you make an effort to learn the language.
+My advice for aspiring and current Berliners is to learn German to the best of their ability.
+If you’re planning to stay in Berlin for anything beyond a brief vacation or a three-month tourist visa, it’s important that you make an effort to learn the language.
 Even just learning a little bit of German will go a long way.
 Learning German is also key for those looking to find a job in Berlin.
-It will not only substantially increase your chances at finding a job, it will also set you apart from other candidates who are lagging behind on the language front.
+It will not only substantially increase your chances of finding a job, but it will also set you apart from other candidates who are lagging behind on the language front.

 If you’re wondering whether or not there are English speaking jobs in Berlin, read our guide to get the low-down.